-Adam Rose is a Research Professor in the University of Southern California Sol Price School of Public Policy, and a faculty affiliate of USC’s Center for Risk and Economic Analysis of Terrorism Events (CREATE).
-Previously, he held faculty and department chair positions in applied economics departments at The Pennsylvania State University and West Virginia University, as well as a faculty positon at the University of California, Riverside.
+Dr. Adam Rose is a Research Professor in the University of Southern California Sol Price School of Public Policy and a Senior Research Fellow at CREATE.
+Previously, he held faculty and department chair positions in applied economics departments at The Pennsylvania State University and West Virginia University, as well as a faculty positon in economics at the University of California, Riverside.
 He received his PhD in economics from Cornell University, but has worked on interdisciplinary topics throughout most of his career.

 Professor Rose’s primary research interest is the economics of disasters.
 He has spearheaded the development of CREATE’s comprehensive economic consequence analysis framework and has done pioneering research on resilience at the level of the individual business/household, market/industry and regional/national economy.
 He has also completed dozens of case studies of disaster consequences, resilience and recovery, including the September 11 terrorist attacks.
-He is currently the PI on an NSF grant to measure dynamic economic resilience to disasters and a contract with the Critical infrastructure Institute to measure static economic resilience, both with an application to SuperStorm Sandy.
-He recently headed a study for FEMA that analyzed a deductible/credit system for its Public Assistance Program.
+Professor Rose is currently the PI of a contract from the Critical infrastructure Institute to measure the cost-effectiveness of static economic resilience with an application to SuperStorm Sandy and Hurricane Harvey, as well as to develop a Business Resilience Calculator decision-support software tool.
+He is also doing research on the economics of cyber security, population migration in the aftermath of disasters, spillover effects of terrorism countermeasures at soft-target sites (stadiums, convention centers, shopping malls) on their business environment.
+Professor Rose recently served as the PI on an NSF grant to measure dynamic economic resilience to disasters and headed a study for FEMA that analyzed a deductible/credit system for its Public Assistance Program.
 He also recently served as an advisor to the United Nations Development Programme on disaster resilience and to the World Bank on financing disaster risk management.

 His other major research area is the economics of energy and climate change policy.
 As a consultant to the United Nations, he played a major role in the development of the first proposal for a system of globally tradable emission allowances, presented at the Rio Earth Summit.
-More recently, he has advised government agencies in several U.S. states and regions on the development of cap & trade programs and has advised several states and Baja Mexico on the employment impacts of climate action plans.
+He is currently working policy design and burden-sharing aspects of the implementation of the 2015 Paris Agreement to mitigate greenhouse gases.
+He has also advised government agencies in several U.S. states and regions on the development of cap & trade programs and has advised several states and Baja Mexico on the employment impacts of climate action plans.
 Professor Rose has done pioneering research on the aggregate and distributional impacts of climate mitigation policy by advancing methodologies in both computable general equilibrium and macroeconometric modeling.
 He has also evaluated the economic impacts of twenty major energy technologies, including both fossil fuels and renewables.

 Professor Rose has served as the American Economic Association Representative to the American Association for the Advancement of Science, and as a member of the Board of Directors of the National Institute of Building Sciences Multi-Hazard Mitigation Council and of the Advisory Board of the Center for National Policy Resilience Forum.
 He was recently elected President of the International Society for Integrated Risk Management (IDRiM) and served for many years on its Board of Directors.
-He is the recipient of the IDRiM Distinguished Research Award, a Woodrow Wilson Fellowship, East-West Center Fellowship, American Planning Association Outstanding Program Planning Honor Award, Applied Technology Council Outstanding Achievement Award, Regional Economic Models Outstanding Economic Analysis Award, and DHS/CREATE Transition Product of the Year Award, and the Sir Richard Stone Best Paper Prize.
-He was recently elected a Fellow of the Regional Science Association.
+He is the recipient of the IDRiM Distinguished Research Award, a Woodrow Wilson Fellowship, East-West Center Fellowship, American Planning Association Outstanding Program Planning Honor Award, Applied Technology Council Outstanding Achievement Award, Regional Economic Models Outstanding Economic Analysis Award, DHS/CREATE Transition Product of the Year Award, Sir Richard Stone Best Paper Prize, and the Journal of Benefit-Cost Analysis Outstanding Article Award.
+He was recently elected a Fellow of the Regional Science Association International.